New research report: Four Years of Second Chance Reforms, 2013-2016

 Summary of findings

-Between 2013 and 2016, forty-one states and the District of Columbia adopted significant reforms of various types.
+Between 2013 and 2016, forty-two states and the District of Columbia adopted significant reforms of various types.
 The most common of these reforms are ban-the-box laws and policies that prohibit employers from inquiring into an applicant’s criminal history during the initial stages of the application process.
 Twenty-one states banned the box in public employment, and eight (CT, DC, IL, MN, NJ, OR, RI, and VT) expanded their ban-the-box prohibitions to cover private employers as well.

 Expungement and sealing authorities were also expanded in a significant number of states.
 Arkansas, Indiana, and Minnesota enacted comprehensive new expungement/sealing schemes that grant many individuals an opportunity to have their records sealed from public view and/or rights restored for the first time.
 Additionally, California, Illinois, Kentucky, Louisiana, and Missouri all expanded existing expungement/sealing laws to make certain felonies eligible.
 Maryland, Pennsylvania, and South Dakota enacted entirely new authorities limiting public access to misdemeanor records.
 Another fifteen states expanded existing expungement or sealing opportunities, either to increase the number and type of eligible offenses and dispositions, or to broaden the protections afforded to, or rights restored by, an expunged or sealed record.
 Unfortunately, stiff filing fees in states like Louisiana and Kentucky will inevitably discourage people of limited means from taking advantage of these new authorities.